 “Behold, I will destroy (sahat) them with the earth” (v.
 13b).
 Sahat means to corrupt or destroy.
 Because the people are corrupt (sahat, v.
-12), God will destroy (sahat ––destroy) them.
-This is a harsh judgment, but is God’s way of assuring the survival of the righteous by preventing them from being contaminated by the unrighteous.
+12), God will destroy (sahat—corrupt or destroy) them.

-“Make a ship (teba) of gopher wood” (v.
+“Make a ship (teba, often translated ark) of gopher wood” (v.
 14a).
 The word teba is used in the Old Testament only for the ark that will save Noah and his family and for the basket which will save the baby Moses (Exodus 2:3).
 The word that is used for the Ark of the Covenant is not teba but aron.

-While God has said that the “end of all flesh has come before me ” (v.
-13a), he does not intend to wipe out all humans and animals.
-His instructions to Noah here reveal his intent to save a remnant (Noah’s family and the animals) to repopulate the world –– to start once again without the violence and corruption that characterize Noah’s neighbors.
+While God has stated his intent “end of all flesh has come before me ” (v.
+13a), he does not intend to wipe out the human race and all animals entirely.
+His instructions to Noah here reveal his intent to save a remnant (Noah’s family and the animals) to repopulate the world—to start once again without the violence and corruption that characterize Noah’s neighbors.

 We aren’t certain what gopher wood is.
 Cypress is a possibility.

-“You shall make rooms (qen—nests) in the ship” (v.
+“You shall make rooms (qinnim—nests) in the ship” (v.
 14b).
-This word, qen, suggests safe havens or resting places.
+This word, qinnim, suggests safe havens or resting places.
 The ark will not be chaotic, but is intended to provide safe shelter and at least a modicum of privacy for the journey.

 “and shall seal it inside and outside with pitch” (v.
 14c).
 Pitch is a tar used to waterproof boats.
 This is another link with Moses, whose teba will be plastered with bitumen and pitch (Exodus 2:3).